Use Download content to copy documents and list items from your SharePoint sites and OneDrives to a local drive or a file share.

 Tip: To manage all your site collections, you can connect to your central admin or admin center with SharePoint admin, farm admin, or global admin permissions.

-- Select the site, object, or document you want to download from the Explore screen.
+- Select the site, library, list, or document you want to download from the Explore screen.

 - Click Download in the Quick actions menu at the right.